spyder-ide/spyder/README.md

 * **Development tools**

-    Examine your code with the static analyzer, trace its execution with the interactive debugger, measure its performance with the profiler, and keep things organized with project support and a builtin file explorer.
+    Examine your code with the static analyzer, trace its execution with the interactive debugger, and unleash its performance with the profiler.

-* **Find in files**

-    Search for queries across multiple files in your project, with full support for regular expressions.

-* **History log**

-    Browse an automatically de-duplicated listing of every command you run on any Spyder console.

-Spyder may also be used as a PyQt5 extension library (module `spyder`).
-For example, the Python interactive shell widget used in Spyder may be embedded in your own PyQt5 application.
+    Keep things organized with project support and a builtin file explorer, and use find in files to search across entire projects with full regex support.

 ## Documentation